Sam Marshall: Casting

 Shortly after joining an actors agency when he was seven years old, Clark was sent to audition for Home and Away, and he secured the role of Sam in 1991.
-Clark admitted to being surprised at being cast, saying "I hadn't had any acting lessons, so I was really shocked when they phoned up to say I had got the part."
+Clark admitted to being surprised at being cast, saying "I hadn't had any acting lessons, so I was shocked when they phoned up to say I had got the part."
 He was only allowed to film Home and Away for three days a week, so he could attend school during the remaining days.
 Clark was provided with a tutor on set so he could keep up with his schoolwork.
 In 1996, Clark broke his ankle while playing rugby and was forced to use crutches for six weeks.
 He returned to filming straight away and producers decided to write his ailment into the scripts; this results in Sam breaking his ankle while playing football.

 Clark decided to leave the serial in 2000 in order to pursue a surfing career.
 He returned to the role in 2001.
 In 2005, Clark reprised the role alongside several past cast members to celebrate the serial's 4000th episode.